ibm-cloud-docs/security-verify/overview.md

 - Native threat detection and response capabilities to identify large scale identity attacks and the use of compromised, stolen, and phished credentials.
 - Low code/no code orchestration engine to configure journey time experiences.
 - Modern and current support for OpenID Connect, OAuth 2.0, and SAML federation along with integrating with on-prem identity registries such as LDAP and Active Directory.

+## Frequently Asked Questions (FAQ)
+{: #faq}

+{{site.data.keyword.verify_full}} is a service provided by IBM Security. {{site.data.keyword.verify_full_notm}} is being made avaialble in a “Lite” manner for IBM Cloud customers, partners, and users.

+Although {{site.data.keyword.verify_full_notm}} can be created from IBM Cloud, administering and adding administrator personas will be done using the group membership within {{site.data.keyword.verify_full_notm}} and not IBM Cloud IAM.

+To add other administrators or manage users within {{site.data.keyword.verify_full_notm}}, please see this documentation (https://www.ibm.com/docs/en/security-verify?topic=groups-managing).